phoenixframework/phoenix/guides/asset_management.md

 }
 ```

-This script works both for development (in "watch" mode) and for the production build (the default).
-For development, we just need to set the environment variable `ESBUILD_WATCH`.
+This script covers following use cases:

+- `node build.js`: builds for development & testing (useful on CI)
+- `node build.js --watch`: like above, but watches for changes continuously
+- `node build.js --deploy`: builds minified assets for production

 Modify `config/dev.exs` so that the script runs whenever you change files, replacing the existing `:esbuild` configuration under `watchers`: